Shaken Baby Syndrome

 Doctors check for shaken baby syndrome in several ways.
 They ask for a child's medical history.
 They may also do a physical exam and blood tests.
-Imaging tests such as X-rays, a CT scan, or an MRI can look for bleeding problems or other injury.
+Imaging tests such as X-rays, a CT scan, or an MRI can look for bleeding or other injury in the brain.

 A doctor may also do tests to rule out other conditions.
 For example, a lumbar puncture checks a baby's spinal fluid for signs of meningitis.
 Blood found in this sample could point to a shaking injury.

 A doctor who suspects shaken baby syndrome must report it to the local child welfare office and police.

 If you suspect child abuse and the child is not in immediate danger, call local child protective services or the police.
 Do not confront the person who may have abused the child.
 This may cause more harm to the child.

 A child with shaken baby syndrome needs to be in the hospital, sometimes in an intensive care unit (ICU).
 Oxygen therapy may be used to help the child breathe.
 Doctors may give the child medicine to help ease brain swelling.
 Sometimes a cooling mattress will help lower the child's body temperature and reduce brain swelling too.
 A child who has severe bleeding in the brain may need surgery.

 Depending on the symptoms, doctors may try seizure medicine, physical therapy, or other treatments.

 What are the long-term problems from shaken baby syndrome?